 Adrian opted for half a dozen oysters fresh from the cool waters of the Cape’s west coast.

 We toasted our impending nuptials ( we are here for a wedding after all!) just as the restaurant manager presented us with a card and cupcake from the Delaire team to wish us the best of luck.
-Such a nice touch and so very thoughtful!
+Such a nice touch!

 To make a reservation at Delaire Graff, please get in touch with their lovely team here.
 Be sure to book in advance as this slice of paradise often has a 2-3 month waiting list!